dannynoonan/transcript-playground/README.md

 A few endpoints that don't fall cleanly into those four buckets still live in `main.py` for the time being.

-## ETL endpoints" to source and load data into Postgres
+## 'ETL' endpoints" to source and load data into Postgres

 ETL endpoints fall into two buckets: `/copy_X` and `/load_X`
 * `/etl/copy_X` endpoints: fetch html content from external sources (defined in `show_metadata.py`) and store as raw text files to local `source/` directory.